-Before guests arrive, make sure there aren’t any wasps’ nests, poison ivy, or other hazards where volunteers will be working.
+Before guests arrive, clear out any wasps’ nests, poison ivy, or other hazards from where volunteers will be working.
 Have plenty of bug spray on hand.
 Ask a local greenhouse or farm to donate plants, and send each participant home with a small plant or flower to start their own garden.
 Don’t let families leave without signing up to help maintain the garden by weeding and watering during the summer.

 Norte Vista High School in Riverside, Calif., hit the target for a high school activity that attracts both kids and parents when it planned Spruce Up the School Day.
 More than 200 volunteers—students, alumni, staff members, parents, and community members—weeded, cleaned, raked, and planted.
 Some even scraped gum off steps and sidewalks.

 At Bells Elementary in Turnersville, N.J., families participated in a cleanup day and even donated flowers to be planted on the grounds.
 Camino Pablo Elementary in Moraga, Calif., enticed volunteers with doughnuts, juice, water, and coffee as well as a raffle for gift certificates to Subway, Starbucks, and other nearby businesses.